You want smart political talk without the meltdowns?

 Finally, hard work is beginning to pay off.

-And the media now again has egg on their face.
+And the media now, again, has egg on their face.

-How could you ever trust these people at conspiracy MBC?
+How could you ever trust these people at Conspiracy MBC?

-Or fake news CNN or ABC or MBC or CBS or the New York Times or the Washington Post.
+They're not talking about the real Russia conspiracy or fake news CNN or ABC or NBC or CBS or the New York Times or the Washington Post.

-By the way, is it any wonder?
+By the way, is it any wonder these people want to kill me?

-They want my they want me dead.
+They want me dead.

 They want me off the air yesterday.